nobody-famous/alive/README.md

 ## Library Requirements

+ASDF needs to be version 3.3.3 or later.

 The LSP server uses the following libraries, which need to be installed for it to work.

 -   bordeaux-threads